mehdicharife/mission-management-system/README.md

 - Listens to the "mission request approved" event.
 - Reacts by:
-     1. Retrieving mission and professor information from Mule ESB;
+     1. Retrieving the associated mission details from Mule ESB;
      2. Treating the transport of the retrieved mission and persisting the resulted treatment in the database.
 - Exposes a number of endpoints for customized retrieval of mission transport treatments: